ijpiantanida/talkback/README.md

 ```

 ## Custom response decorator
-If you want to add a little bit of dynamism to the response coming from a matching existing tape, you can do so by using the `responseDecorator` option.
+If you want to add a little bit of dynamism to the response coming from a matching existing tape or adjust the response that the proxied server returns, you can do so by using the `responseDecorator` option.
 This can be useful for example if your response needs to contain an ID that gets sent on the request, or if your response has a time dependent field.

 The function will receive a copy of the matching tape and the in-flight request object, and it has to return the modified tape.
 Note that since you're receiving a copy of the matching tape, modifications that you do to it won't persist between different requests.